Ceiling Cracks Offer Important Clues about Your Foundation

 Ceiling cracks plague many homes in Plano, Texas, and the surrounding Dallas area.
 At best, they look unsightly.
-But at worst, they could reveal sobering facts about your home’s foundation.
+But at worst, they could flag an issue with your home’s foundation.
 So what’s really causing those cracks in your ceiling?
 And perhaps most importantly, what should you do about them?

 Cracks in the ceiling aren’t just ugly to look at.
 They might also mean your home’s foundation is at risk.
-When in doubt, make sure you seek the opinions of foundation experts who know when a crack is a minor aesthetic problem and when it could be something more serious!
+When in doubt, call the foundation repair experts at Align Foundation Repair.
+We know when a crack is a minor aesthetic problem and when it could be something more serious!
 If you would like a free professional evaluation of your foundation in the Dallas/Ft.
 Worth area, contact us today and ensure a solid foundation for the future of your home.